Seagull-Project-PHP-Framework/seagullframework-website/docs/_posts/2017-01-11-updating-seagull-docs-to-jekyll.md

 Local Jekyll will parse a list fine however Jekyll running on Github will not create list items unless you have a blank line before the start of your list.

 ## Gotchas
-The characters `three open curly braces` or `three closed curly braces` will cause a Jekyll parse error and kill the whole site, please make sure you remove these.
+- The characters `three open curly braces` or `three closed curly braces` will cause a Jekyll parse error and kill the whole site, please make sure you remove these.
 They are used for escaping code so preferably use two single apostrophes instead.
+- you cannot use a colon (:) in the Front Matter `title` attribute

 ## Correctly Linking Files